-This is all a vision of a great woman, the late Mrs. Pearl Stephen, who was able to understand a woman’s woes and believed in each woman’s potential towards achieving greatness.
-Today her vision has become a reality through the influence the WDC as an organization has had in positively contributing towards creating a gender equal, just and secure society for all.
+This is all a vision of a great woman, the late Mrs. Pearl Stephen, who was able to understand a woman’s woes and believe in each woman’s potential towards achieving greatness.
+Today, her vision has become a reality through the influence the WDC has had in positively contributing towards creating a gender equal, just and secure society for all.

 MISSION & VISION

 WDC’s mission and overall goal is to support and equip women-led community pressure groups with knowledge, resources and skills to challenge social injustices affecting women and children

 The WDC envisions an inclusive society respecting gender equality

 “A movement to challenge the injustices faced by women and children”

 - To create a society where women and persons with disabilities are actively involved and have equal opportunity and access to resources and control over their lives

 - To ensure the rights of every individual is practiced, protected and upheld

 - To provide non-judgmental physical, emotional and economic support for women who have experienced physical, sexual or emotional violence

 - To work towards a society free from violence against women